 - Household dust, dust mites and their waste

 Allergic reactions can happen anywhere in the body.
-They most commonly occur in the skin, eyes, stomach lining, nose, sinuses, throat and lungs, where immune system cells are found to fight off germs that are breathed in, swallowed, or come in contact with the skin.
+They most commonly occur in the skin, eyes, stomach lining, nose, sinuses, throat and lungs, where immune system cells are found to fight off germs that are breathed in, swallowed or that come in contact with the skin.

 - Asthma symptoms, such as shortness of breath, coughing, wheezing.